rochars/wavefile/README.md

   {
     milliseconds: 1000, // the position in milliseconds
     dwPosition: 8000, // the sample offset of the point
-    label: "cue marker 2" // the label of the point
+    label: "some cue marker" // the label of the point },
-  },
 ]
 ```